Help

 Double click on LoopToGo.exe (or on the desktop shortcut you created) to launch it.
 At first launch, you will be asked to scan all your VST3 plugins in the standard folder (c:/program files/common files/VST3).
 We suggest you do so.
 This process may take a while if you have many plugins installed.

-The first time you run LoopToGo, you must configure the midi devices, the audio interface and the VST3 repositories.
+The first time you run LoopToGo, you must configure the MIDI devices, the audio interface and the VST3 repositories.
 You do so in the Preferences dialog (Files->Preferences…)

 VST3 Plugins